DataDog/documentation/content/integrations/azure.md

 ##### Enable diagnostics
 {: #diagnostics}
-Turning on Diagnostics allows ARM deployed VMs to collect logging information which includes metrics for CPU, Network, etc...
-To do this, first go to [Azure Portal][2] then follow the instructions below.
+Turning on Diagnostics allows ARM deployed VMs to collect logging information which includes metrics for CPU, Network, etc. To do this, first go to [Azure Portal][2] then follow the instructions below.
 ![](/static/images/azure/azure_enable_diagnostics.png)

 After locating your VM: